axieinfinity/ronin-documentation/docs/node-operators/non-validator-setup-t.md

 ---
 description: Set up and run a non-validator node on testnet.
 ---
-# Run a rpc node (testnet)
+# Run a non-validator node

-This page describes how to set up a rpc node on the Ronin network.
+This page describes how to set up a non-validator node on testnet.
+This node is also known as an RPC (remote procedure call) node which serving RPC requests.

 ## Latest release
 ### RPC node